-Locate Online Books: Search to see if a particular online book (e-book) is available through the UMSL Libraries.
-Please note that this tool finds most, but not all online books.
+Locate eBooks/Online Books: Search to see if a particular online book (eBbook) is available through the UMSL Libraries.
+This tool finds most, but not all, eBooks/online books.
 We recommend that you also search the catalog and/or Summon.

-Recommended Web Pages: The librarians maintain a list of Internet sites that you may find helpful in your research.
+Recommended Web Sites: A list of Internet sites that you may find helpful in your research.

-Connecting to Library Resources: Information on how to access library databases and resources from both on-campus and off-campus.Library Databases vs. 'the Web':
+Connecting to Library Resources: Information on how to access library databases and resources from both on-campus and off-campus.Library Databases vs. the Open Internet:

 - Library Databases - Databases on the Library's website are mostly paid for by the Libraries and contain evaluated information suitable for academic research.
 These databases are made available to current UMSL faculty, staff, and students.

-- 'the Web' - Anyone can put a site on the Web.
+- Open Internet - Anyone can put a site on the Internet.
 Of these sites only a small percentage of the information is suitable for scholarly research.
 For information on evaluating Web sites, please read our Evaluating Web Resources handout.